Hidden in Plain Sight: Black Figures in British and European Art,1500-1650

-As part of our Black Tudor series, we highlight the representation of Black Tudors in art from the late 1400s to the 1600s.
-While many of these figures remain unidentified and are often depicted in secondary roles—such as Oliver Cromwell's African attendant—there are notable instances where Black individuals are the central subjects.
+As part of our Black Tudor series, we highlight the representation of Black people in art from the 1500s to the 1600s.
+While many of these figures remain unidentified and are often depicted in secondary roles, such as Oliver Cromwell's African attendant, there are notable instances where Black individuals are the central subjects.

 These rare depictions offer valuable insights into how Black figures were portrayed within the societal, cultural, and political dynamics of Tudor Britain.
-By exploring the historical presence of Black individuals in this era, we challenge modern misconceptions of Tudor Britain as a racially homogenous society.
-It is also important to consider the broader European context, where Africans had a notable presence across Spain, Portugal, France, and Russia.
-Two of the paintings featured in this series are from Spain and Portugal, offering a wider perspective on how Africans were represented in European art during this era.
+By exploring the historical presence of Black individuals in this era, we challenge modern misconceptions of Tudor Britain and the rest of Europe as racially homogenous societies.

 Portrait of a Moor, c1525-30 (Jan Mostaert)